bushlab-ucl/ChaoticGraphs/README.md

 ## Overview

-`ChaoticNetworks` is a Rust package designed for advanced graph modeling and simulations.
+`ChaoticNetworks` is a Rust package designed for graph modeling and simulations.
 This library leverages `Grothendieck topologies` and `sheaf theory` to provide a robust framework for analyzing and understanding complex networks such as `Hopfield networks` and `chip-firing models`.

 ## Features
 - `Modular design` with a basis in `Category Theory` and `Grothendieck Topology`.